ibrahimAbdulbasit/aed-symbol-font/README.md

 ## How It Works

-This solution follows a similar approach to the Saudi Riyal symbol implementation:
+The solution follows a similar approach to the Saudi Riyal symbol implementation:
-- The custom font contains only the necessary characters for the AED symbol display
+- The font is a modified version of Inter where the letters 'a' and 'e' were removed, and 'd' was edited to create the AED symbol
 - When applied to text displaying "AED", it renders the custom AED symbol instead
-- If the font fails to load (e.g., in emails), "AED" remains as a readable fallback
+- If the font fails to load, "AED" remains as a readable fallback
 - This approach ensures seamless integration while avoiding the need for image assets or vector graphics

 ## Usage